beri12/beri12/README.md

 - 👋 Hi, I’m @beri12
-- 👀 I’m interested in programing
+- 👀 I’m web developer
-- 🌱 I’m currently learning ccna
+- 🌱  always practice in coding
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...